 1. Beat matching is done by adjusting the speed of the recorded music that is being cued up to be mixed in with the current music that is playing.
 If done live (Real DJ), the DJ will use the pitch fader on the turntable itself.

-2. Mixing in the right key is alot more tricky as the DJ will need to either practise prior to mixing and remember which song works with what or the key can be memorized.
-Alternatively, DJ’s using serato or final scratch software have the benefit of software displaying the key for them.
+2. Mixing in key.
+This is a lot more tricky.
+The DJ will need to either practise prior to mixing and remember which song works with the next one they play.
+Or they can either memorise or label each record with the correct key.
+Alternatively, DJ’s using Serato or Final Scratch software have the benefit of software displaying the key for them.

 5 Ways to Spot a fake DJ

-2. Is the power switched on?On regular turntables, eg: the industry standard Technics 1200’s or one that plays vinyl, Usually the platter is left constantly and you will se a yellow light lighting up the record player and red light near the volume switch.
-Both are visiable from birds eye view.
+2. Is the power switched on?On regular turntables, eg: the industry standard Technics 1200’s or one that plays vinyl.
+Usually the platter is spinning constantly and you will see a yellow light, lighting up the record player and red light near the volume switch.
+Both are visible from birds eye view.

 CDJs, are very obvious to tell if the power is on even under direct sunlight.
-Usually the CD position is highlight in LED lights along with either the time or name of the track.
-If the CDJ remains black or dull with no lights, its a good sign that its powered off.
+Usually the CD position is highlighted in the LED lights, along with either the time or name of the track.
+If the CDJ remains black or dull with no lights, its a very clear sign that its powered off.

 3. Is the DJ wearing any headphones between songs / mixes?No?
-Then its a good chance he has already prerecorded a set.
+Then its a good chance he/she has already prerecorded a set.

 To beat match live as a DJ you need to cue a new song into the mix which requires a pair of headphones or in ear monitors of some sort.
-The DJ needs to wear them inbetween each and every song change which is approximately every 1- 3mins or even constantly throughout the entire set they mix.
+The DJ needs to wear them in-between each and every song change.
+This occurs approximately every 1- 3 minutes or even constantly throughout the entire set they mix.
 This question may lead to the next further questions.

 Volume Faders: In some cases the DJ may choose to put the crossfader in the middle of the mixer allwoing all assigned songs to come through.
 Then they use the volume faders instead to control the volume of each input.